dsgrid/dsgrid-project-StandardScenarios/dsgrid_project/scripts/build_registry/README.md

 The rest of these instructions assume that you are working from an empty directory in `/scratch/$USER`.

-If `${HOME}/.dsgrid.json5` exists, edit it to point to the correct database and ensure that ``offline`` is true.
-If you don't have the file, run this command with correct values:
+If `${HOME}/.dsgrid.json5` exists, edit it to point to the correct database If you don't have the file, run this command with correct values:
 ```
-$ dsgrid config create --database-name TEXT --database-url TEXT --offline
+$ dsgrid config create --database-name TEXT --database-url TEXT
 ```

 ### Required modifications